-Upon reaching Manchester, the M56 is one of very few roads to present a metaphysical problem.
-It appears to stop end-on with the A5103 Princess Parkway and has a spur leaving at this point towards the M60.
-The Sharston Spur is longer than the remaining stub of motorway, but we can cope with that (there's even a precedent — the M90 does the same).
-Except that this is junction 3, and junctions 1 and 2 are located on the spur.
-So is the spur the mainline M56?
-It's called a spur, and looks like one, but also displays characteristics of a mainline.
-Perhaps it's a hybrid, in which case we might need a new word.
+At its Manchester end, the M56 is one of very few roads to present a metaphysical problem.
+It appears to stop end-on with the A5103 Princess Parkway, but at just the point where it ends, a spur branches off towards the M60 and Stockport.
+The Sharston Spur, as it's known, is longer than the remaining stub of motorway.
+It branches off at what appears to be the terminus of the M56, but the junction is number 3, and junctions 1 and 2 are then located on the spur.
+So is the spur actually the mainline of the M56?
+It's called a spur, and it looks like one, being much narrower than the M56 proper just beyond it.
+But it has numbered junctions and it connects the M56 to another motorway, which the main route doesn't.
+Perhaps it's a hybrid — in which case we might need a new word.
 Is it a mainspur?
 A spuline?
 Or maybe a spainlur?

 The M56 has no junction 13.
-Conspiracy theorists might have you believe it was reserved for the southward extension of the M57 Liverpool Outer Ring Road, but there's a little thing in the way called the Mersey, which is a good mile or two wide at this point.
+Conspiracy theorists might have you believe it was reserved for the southward extension of the M57 Liverpool Outer Ring Road, but there's a little thing in the way called the Mersey, which is a good mile or two wide at this point and there's no evidence that plans existed to bridge it.
 A more likely reason is to provide for future expansion of the Stanlow oil refinery or other nearby industrial complexes.

 |Passes||Manchester [air], Warrington, Runcorn, Ellesmere Port|